Brazilian Carnaval digital face drawing fringe earrings Fashion Illustration by Laura Volpintesta

 Drawing fringe bangs for fashion illustration or portraits in pencil: Laura Volpintesta

 Drawing bangs is a type of fringe, this one is very fine and really the whole fringe is communicated through the character of the line that is UNDER the bangs.
-Also notice how this casts a shadow onto the forehead that's why the line is thick an dark in areas
+Also notice how this casts a shadow onto the forehead that's why the line is thick and dark in areas

 Scroll to Top